[Observing Sessions]

 From downtown Kalamazoo:

 Follow Park Street north through downtown Kalamazoo.
 Park Street will turn into Business Loop 131.
-Follow sign to the right directing you to N. Westnedge Avenue and the Kalamazoo Nature Center.
-Follow N. Westnedge approximately 3 miles and turn right at the Kalamazoo Nature Center sign, just past E Avenue.
+Follow the sign to the right directing you to North Westnedge Avenue and the Kalamazoo Nature Center.
+Follow North Westnedge approximately 3 miles and turn right at the Kalamazoo Nature Center sign, just past E Avenue.

 Rules of Conduct